 In 2006, a 'first pass' closure model was provided to the Mirarr Traditional Owners.
 In response, a series of consultation meetings were held with the Mirarr Traditional Owners with the goal of understanding their expectations and concerns for closure.
-Specific matters were raised, such as no new artificial water bodies; the recreation of previous water catchments; how areas such as the RWD, R3 Deeps and the Magela LAA would be remediated; the aesthetic of the final landform and visual connection across the landscape; climate change and intergenerational environmental effects; weeds and fire management; bush tucker availability and water monitoring compliance points.
+The Traditional Owners raised a major concern regarding the timeframe for rehabilitation and the potential it would extend the period before the Traditional Owners are able to re-instate traditional practices.

-In addition, the Traditional Owners raised a general concern regarding the timeframe for rehabilitation and the potential it would extend the period before the Traditional Owners are able to re-instate traditional practices.
-It was understood by the Traditional Owners that there would need to be ongoing consultation over the years as the closure model was refined and more detailed information was known by ERA.
+Other matters raised by Traditional Owners included, no new artificial water bodies; the recreation of previous water catchments; how areas such as the RWD, R3 Deeps and the Magela LAA would be remediated; the aesthetic of the final landform and visual connection across the landscape; climate change and intergenerational environmental effects; weeds and fire management; bush tucker availability and water monitoring compliance points.
+It was understood by the Traditional Owners that there would need to be ongoing consultation over the years as the closure model was refined and more detailed information was known by the Ranger Project Team.

-Table 11-1: Cultural - Closure Criteria for Minister approval in the 2023 MCP
+Table 11-1: Cultural Closure Criteria - approval sought in the 2023 MCP, approval decision pending